-ogy, including the independent research and development (IR&D) programs of a major US manufacturers of EW and Command, Control, Communications and Intelligence (C^3I) systems, investigation of the feasibility of developing a shipboard Electronic Battle System (EBS) and the impact of an EBS on the current Surface Ship Continuing Concept Formulation (CONFORM) Program ship designs.
-The study attempts to assess the applicability of current EW systems and developing technologies to future surface ships, and to investigate current corporate independent reserach and development (IR&D) programs suitable for inclusion in EW systems.
+To a great extent the availability of Electronic Warfare (EW) systems for the future surface vessels depend on the foresight of the system manufacturers.
+This report describes the results of the examination or existing EW technology. including the independent research and development (IR&D) programs of a major US manufacturers of EW and Command, Control.
+Communications and Intelligence (C3I) systems. investigation of the feasibility of developing a shipboard Electronic Battle System (EBS) and the impact of an EBS on the current Surface Ship Continuing Concept Formulation (CONFORM) Program ship designs.
+The study attempts to assess the applicability of current EW systems and developing technologies to future surface ships, and to investigate current corporate independent research and development (IR&D) programs suitable for inclusion in EW systems.